ctschroeder/tutorials/add-omeka-items.md

      * No?
 Edit them and be sure you 1) clicked the Public button so everyone can see your Items, and 2) selected a Collection.
 Be sure to Save!!

    * Go back to "Browse Collections" on the public page.
-You should see your items now!
+You should see your items in their Collections now!